Skip to results list

 It's one of those purchases that feels optional right up until the point you actually have one.
 Then it becomes the thing you'd least want to shoot without.

-The main types and what suits each shooting style
+The main types and what suits each bow style

-Back quivers are the traditional option — the kind you picture on a medieval archer or a field shooter moving between targets.
+Back quivers are the traditional option — the kind you picture on a medieval archer or a field archer moving between targets.
 They look the part, and for archers covering ground between stations they work well.
-The trade-off is that drawing from a back quiver takes a slightly different movement than a hip quiver, which takes some getting used to if you've shot without one before.
+The trade-off is that drawing from a back quiver takes a slightly different movement than a hip quiver, which takes some getting used to if you've not used one before.

 Bow-mounted quivers attach directly to the bow itself and are built primarily for crossbows and compound bows.
 They keep bolts or arrows right on the equipment, which is useful when you're moving around and don't want anything hanging off your body.
 The added weight on the bow is worth considering — on a lighter setup it can affect balance noticeably, on a heavier compound crossbow it's barely noticeable.

-Field quivers are designed for archers moving between shooting pegs in field or 3D archery.
+Field quivers are designed for archers moving between target pegs in field sports.
 They tend to be more robust than standard hip quivers, often with extra pockets for accessories, and are built to handle the kind of outdoor use that involves wet grass, uneven ground, and whatever the British weather decides to do that morning.

 What to think about before buying